treacherousfiend/LightmapUtil/README.md

 A simple command line utility to tell you if your lightmaps are too high resolution (and maybe more soon?)

-I'm not entirely sure the building requirements, but I use the C++20 Standard and VS v143 Platform Toolset
+## Usage

+### Build Requirements

+* C++20

+This is developed with VS v143 Platform Toolset.
+Other configurations may work, but are not intentionally supported.

 ## To-do